Skip to main content

 6. Copy the generated key

-Setting the API Key
+Setting the Environment Variable

 export PACKMIND_API_KEY_V3="your-api-key-here"